kisslim/zen-of-vibe-coding/README.md

 ### 6. Prove code with symbolic execution, prove design with Coq.

 ### 7. Tests are cheap, but manual verification is priceless.

-### 8. A script becomes a project when AI cannot fix it greedily.

 ### 9. The internet is a distraction - code locally, think globally.